SEE PACKAGES INCLUDING ::

 PHNOM PENH :: SIEM REAP

-Founded in the 14th century at the confluence of three rivers in southwestern Cambodia, exotic Phnom Penh became capital of the Khmer around 1432-and of Cambodia in 1867.
+Founded in the 14th century at the confluence of three rivers in southwestern Cambodia, exotic Phnom Penh became capital of the Khmer around 1432—and of Cambodia in 1867.
 With its dazzling palace spires, fluttering saffron monks' robes, sobering historical sites, and coveted location on the shores of the Mekong, this is one of Asia's true gems.
-Popular attractions include the graceful terracotta National Museum with artifacts dating back to the 4th century; Royal Palace; Silver Pagoda, famous for its floor made of more than 5,000 silver tiles; unique Independence Monument; and poignant Killing Fields, where hundreds of thousands of men, women, and children were slaughtered by the Khmer Rouge in the 1970s.
+Popular attractions include the graceful National Museum with artifacts dating back to the 4th century; Royal Palace; Silver Pagoda, famous for its floor made of more than 5,000 silver tiles; and the poignant Killing Fields, where hundreds of thousands of men, women, and children lost their lives.

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Phnom Penh.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Phnom Penh and you'll be on your way in no time.
 Plus, your Local Host® will share local Phnom Penh insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.